Stagnant09/DiscordBots/README.md

-# Numgame
-A discord bot that provides a very simple game about numbers and operations
+bot.py - A discord bot that provides a very simple game about numbers and operations

 Commands: <br>
 n!start  -> Starts a new game <br>